Edward Thomas Brady

 Edward Thomas Brady (born November 1, 1943) is an American trial attorney and former associate justice of the North Carolina Supreme Court.
 He was elected in November 2002 as a Republican, defeating incumbent G. K. Butterfield.
 His term expired in January 2011 and he did not seek re-election in 2010.
-He was the last serving North Carolina Supreme Court justice to be elected in a partisan race.
-All judicial races in North Carolina became non-partisan as the result of the Judicial Campaign Reform Act signed into law by Governor Mike Easley on October 8, 2002.

 Early life and education

 Born in Brooklyn, Brady enlisted in the United States Army in 1965 as a private and was decorated for his service in the Vietnam War.
 Brady then served as a special agent with the Bureau of Alcohol, Tobacco and Firearms, assigned to Milwaukee.
 Brady earned a Bachelor of Science degree in criminal justice from the University of Nebraska Omaha.
 In 1977, he earned a Master of Science in criminal justice from the John Jay College of Criminal Justice.
 He also earned a J.D. degree from the California Western School of Law and was awarded the Dean's Award.
 Justice Brady is a member of the state bar of Georgia, the North Carolina state bar, and the District of Columbia bar.